Network Technician Jobs in USA with Visa Sponsorship

 Do network technician positions qualify for H-1B sponsorship?

-Yes, network technician roles can qualify for H-1B sponsorship when they require specialized networking knowledge and a bachelor's degree in a related field.
+Yes, network technician roles can qualify for H-1B visa sponsorship when they require specialized networking knowledge and a bachelor's degree in a related field.
 The position must involve complex network design, security implementation, or advanced troubleshooting rather than basic help desk support to meet specialty occupation requirements.

 What degree do I need for network technician visa sponsorship?